Meijk/miniMEMO/README.md

 ## Dependencies

-This repository contains HTML, CSS and JavaScript the matching game.
+This repository contains HTML, CSS and JavaScript for the matching game.